jtalbourdet/EdgeDockerStack/README.md

 # Indroduction

-GMND-Boilerplate is a template for working with Grafana, MariaDB and NodeJs/TypeScript on Docker.
+GMND-Boilerplate is a template for working with Grafana, MariaDB and Python 3.5 on Docker.
+The [Portainer](https://www.portainer.io/) utility is also integrated into this project in order to facilitate the administration and monitoring of containers

 ## Prerequisites

 Before using GMND-Boilerplate, you must install the following software.

-* nodejs
+* Python >= 3.5
-* npm
+* Pip >=20.0.2
 * Docker and Docker-compose

 ## Installation